A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial

 \subsection{Data Source}

-We used census tract (neighborhood) level aggregate data from the 2015-2019 five-year American Community Survey (ACS) estimates for the state of Massachusetts (MA).
-The data contained a total of 1478 census tracts that included approximately 6.8 million persons.
-Based on previous research, we selected eighteen(18) variables as indicators of NSDoH \cite{boscoe_comparison_2021, kolak_quantification_2020}.
-Given that the selected NSDoH variables were aggregate proportions and the Bernoulli distribution models binary data, we dichotomized each variable based on whether that feature fell above $(x_{ij}=1)$ or below $(x_{ij}=0)$ the state median value.
-Table \ref{tab1} details the median threshold determined for each of the SDoH features.
-Neighborhoods above that specific threshold were classified as high exposure.
-Neighborhoods below that specific threshold were classified as low exposure.
-Data was extracted from respective ACS tables via the \texttt{tidycensus} package implemented in the R software environment \cite{tidycensus_walker}.
+We obtained census tract (neighborhood) level aggregate data from the 2015-2019 five-year American Community Survey (ACS) estimates for the state of Massachusetts (MA).
+The data contained a total of 1478 census tracts, which are hereafter referred to as neighborhoods, that included approximately 6.8 million persons.
+Based on previous research, we selected fourteen (14) variables as indicators of NSDoH \citep{boscoe_comparison_2021, kolak_quantification_2020}.
+Given that the selected NSDoH variables were aggregate proportions and the Bernoulli distribution models binary data, we dichotomized each variable based on whether that feature fell above $(x_{ij}=1)$ or below $(x_{ij}=0)$ the state median value (Table \ref{tab1}).
+Dichotomization using the median was chosen due to the skewed distribution of several variables, which would have made other cutoffs (e.g., mean or quantile-based groupings) less interpretable or potentially biased by extreme values (Supplementary Figure \ref{figA1}).
+The median provides a robust, non-parametric threshold that ensures a balanced comparison between neighborhoods with relatively higher and lower exposures.
+Neighborhoods above the state median threshold were classified as high exposure; those below were classified as low exposure.
+Data was extracted from respective ACS tables via the \texttt{tidycensus} package implemented in the R software environment \citep{tidycensus_walker}.